ocabello/CC_Final_Project/README.md

 ## Bugs To Fix

-1. figure out why giCentre labels aren't displaying
+1. ~~figure out why giCentre labels aren't displaying~~

 2. remove motion from routes objects when they're moving to the center

-3. add motion to airports and routes objects when user releases key
+3. ~~add motion to airports and routes objects when user releases key~~

+4. optimize code to improve data loading speed